Actuary: Remuneration and ranking

+As there are relatively few actuaries in the world compared to other professions, actuaries are in high demand, and are highly paid for the services they render.

 The actuarial profession has been consistently ranked for decades as one of the most desirable.
 Actuaries work comparatively reasonable hours, in comfortable conditions, without the need for physical exertion that may lead to injury, are well paid, and the profession consistently has a good hiring outlook.
 Not only has the overall profession ranked highly, but it also is considered one of the best professions for women, and one of the best recession-proof professions.
-In the United States, the profession was rated as the best profession by CareerCast, which uses five key criteria to rank jobs—environment, income, employment outlook, physical demands, and stress, in 2010, 2013, and 2015.
-In other years, it remained in the top 20.
-In the United Kingdom, and around the world, actuaries continue to be highly ranked as a profession.

 Credentialing and exams

 Becoming a fully credentialed actuary requires passing a rigorous series of professional examinations, usually taking several years.
 In some countries, such as Denmark, most study takes place in a university setting.
 In others, such as the US, most study takes place during employment through a series of examinations.
 In the UK, and countries based on its process, there is a hybrid university-exam structure.